How I'm Going to Self-Publish My Novel in 2018

 I’ve never really thought of myself as an overly aesthetic person, but when I sit down to write in some editors, I get distracted by how unpleasant it looks.
 Bad fonts, weird design decisions, complex user interfaces.
 I just don’t get it.

-I’m not saying that I’ve got my design ducks all in a row, but I feel really comfortable with the experience I’ve created in Social Writer.
+I’m not saying that I’ve got my design ducks all in a row, but I feel really comfortable with the experience I’ve created in Singular Writer.

 The app flow feels good, the fonts are nice, I like the dark theme, the distraction-free mode is really fun to use (I’m using it right now) and I always know how much progress I’m making.